 “You’re spoiling them,” my guy, Larry, would say.
 I would scoff and shake my head.
 How silly.
 I wasn’t spoiling them, I was simply rewarding them for exceptional duty.
 I would tell myself things like that, you know, how they were such hard workers, and that the treats were healthy(ish), and how it wasn’t hurting anyone so leave me alone.

 Turned out, he was right.
-All those treats in the beginning of their life as hens turned them into out of control brats when food was visible.
-Seagull like in their behavior, the petite little ladies would rip the food out of a huge roosters beak, without fear or remorse.
+All those treats at the beginning of their life as hens turned them into out of control brats when food was visible.
+Seagull-like in their behavior, the petite little ladies would rip the food out of a huge roosters beak, without fear or remorse.
 They would even attempt to terrorize the dog into dropping his marrow bones so they could peck it.
 We couldn’t eat lunch on the deck without them flapping onto the table to try and steal our food.
 Out of control, I tell you.

 When I said enough was enough, I began limiting the food bowls to once a day.
 It was like they waited all day for me to bring the bowls, though.
 Not peck around like normal chickens.
 I couldn’t walk across the yard with anything resembling a bag or bowl, or they would be at my feet tripping me up, or hopping up to snatch it out of my hands.